 SiccaDania supplies the latest designs of spray dryers due to extensive in-house technology know-how in this exact discipline.

-The feed system controls the supply of the feed in liquid form to the atomiser.
+The feed system controls the supply of the feed as a liquid form to the atomiser.
 To achieve low energy consumption, the feed is often preheated before entering the high-pressure feed pump and afterwards pumped to the atomiser.
-There are two ways of performing the atomisation of the feed in the top of the drying chamber; centrifugal or nozzle atomisation.
+There are two ways of performing the atomisation of the feed at the top of the drying chamber; centrifugal or nozzle atomisation.
 The end powder product specifications determine the type of atomisation system.

 Main air heating system